ChAFTA fact sheet: Agriculture and processed food

 - Elimination of the 10 to 13 per cent tariff on all fresh vegetables by 1 January 2019.

-Separate to the FTA negotiations, Australia already enjoys quarantine access protocols for export into China for many horticultural products, and will be able to take immediate advantage of tariff reductions for a range of products including citrus, grapes, almonds, macadamias, mangoes and some cherries.
+Australia enjoys quarantine access protocols for export into China for many horticultural products.
+ChAFTA enables Australians to take immediate advantage of tariff reductions for a range of products including citrus, grapes, almonds, macadamias, mangoes and some cherries.

-There are no changes to Australia's domestic science and risk-based quarantine measures as a result of ChAFTA.
+There were no changes to Australia's domestic science and risk-based quarantine measures as a result of ChAFTA.

 ChAFTA facilitates customs processing of perishable goods, including horticulture products.